Film director: Career pathways

 Some film directors started as screenwriters, film editors, producers, actors, or film critics, as well as directing for similar media like television and commercials.
-Several American cinematographers have become directors, including Barry Sonnenfeld, originally the Coen brothers' DIrector of Photography; Wally Pfister, cinematographer on Christopher Nolan's three Batman films made his directorial debut with Transcendence (2014).
+Several American cinematographers have become directors, including Barry Sonnenfeld, originally the Coen brothers' Director of Photography; Wally Pfister, cinematographer on Christopher Nolan's three Batman films made his directorial debut with Transcendence (2014).
 Despite the misnomer, assistant director has become a completely separate career path and is not typically a position for aspiring directors, but there are exceptions in some countries such as India where assistant directors are indeed directors-in-training.

 Education

 Many film directors have attended a film school to get a bachelor's degree studying film or cinema.
 Film students generally study the basic skills used in making a film.
 This includes, for example, preparation, shot lists and storyboards, blocking, communicating with professional actors, communicating with the crew, and reading scripts.
 Some film schools are equipped with sound stages and post-production facilities.
 Besides basic technical and logistical skills, students also receive education on the nature of professional relationships that occur during film production.
 A full degree course can be designed for up to five years of studying.
 Future directors usually complete short films during their enrollment.
 The National Film School of Denmark has the student's final projects presented on national TV.
 Some film schools retain the rights for their students' works.
 Many directors successfully prepared for making feature films by working in television.
 The German Film and Television Academy Berlin consequently cooperates with the Berlin/Brandenburg TV station RBB (Berlin-Brandenburg Broadcasting) and ARTE.

-In recent decades American directors have primarily been coming out of USC, UCLA, AFI, Columbia University, and NYU, each of which are known for cultivating a certain style of filmmaking.
+In recent decades American directors have primarily been coming out of USC, UCLA, AFI, Columbia University, and NYU, each of which is known for cultivating a certain style of filmmaking.
 Notable film schools outside of the United States include Beijing Film Academy, Centro de Capacitación Cinematográfica in Mexico City, Dongseo University in South Korea, FAMU in Prague, Film and Television Institute of India, HFF Munich, La Fémis in Paris, Tel Aviv University, and Vancouver Film School.